Xabaril/BeatPulse/README.md

     }
 ```

 This automatically register a new interface on **/beatpulse-ui**.
-Optionally, *USeBeatPulseUI* can be configured with different UI response path.
+Optionally, *UseBeatPulseUI* can be configured with different UI response path.

 ![BeatPulseUI](./doc/BeatPulseUI-1.PNG)